 Gravel bikes have a wide gear range.
 Why?
 Because you’ll never know just what terrain you’ll encounter.
 Short climbs.
 Long ascents.
 Flat stretches.
 Plus asphalt roads, sand, gravel, mud, and anything else.
 The range of gears lets you tackle any condition.
-Single chainring gravel bikes will typically use a chainring with 38-42 teeth and a cassette with an 11-42 spread, while 2X drivetrains with use 50/34 and 48/32 combination with 11-34 cassette spreads.

 Ready to Tackle Adventure with a Gravel Bike?

 When it comes to the ultimate in versatility, it’s tough to beat a gravel bike.
-It’s the perfect combination between a road bike and mountain bike.
+It’s the perfect combination between a road bike and a mountain bike.
 Take a nice tour on the open highway or make your escape to some back, country roads where you can just enjoy your ride in the country.